🧱 NodeAuth: A Production-Ready Auth Starter Kit for Node.js Developers

 🔍 Folder-by-Folder Breakdown

-– Configuration files for database and environment variablescontrollers/
+config/ – Configuration files for database and environment variables

-– Logic that handles the actual request/response cycle.
-Keeps your routes thin and your brains sane.middlewares/
+controllers/ – Logic that handles the actual request/response cycle.
+Keeps your routes thin and your brains sane.

-– All your API endpoints are defined here, grouped by feature (auth for now).tests/
+routes/ – All your API endpoints are defined here, grouped by feature (auth for now).

-– Vitest + Supertest powered test cases to keep your code legit.utils/
+tests/ – Vitest + Supertest powered test cases to keep your code legit.

-– Utility functions like token generation and validation.app.js
+utils/ – Utility functions like token generation and validation.

-– Entry point setup with Express and server boot-up logic..env.example
+app.js / server.js – Entry point setup with Express and server boot-up logic.

 🔐 Auth Flow Deep Dive